learnlatex/learnlatex.github.io/en/more-07.md

 generally supported.
 However, if you have spaces in the name, and you have issues, you may wish to try removing the spaces as the first step.

-Accented character support is somewhat variable: there are issues with some systems, particularly on Windows.
+Accented character support is somewhat variable; there are issues with some systems, particularly on Windows.
 If you find issues with accented characters in file names, try using only ASCII characters for a test.

 ## Storing graphics in a subdirectory

 A common way to lay out source files is to put all graphics into a subdirectory.
-You can then include the relative path, as is shown above: notice that the `/` character is used to separate out parts of the path _even on Windows_.
+You can then include the relative path, as is shown above; notice that the `/` character is used to separate out parts of the path _even on Windows_.

 If you have a lot of graphics, you might want to set up the subdirectory in advance.
-That can be done using `\graphicspath`, which needs braced entry for each subdirectory.
+That can be done using `\graphicspath`, which needs a braced entry for each subdirectory.
 For example, to include both `figs` and `pics` subdirectories, we would have